dannycab/phy415fall23/content/0_course/2_design.md

 **Computing Devices:** Please bring some sort of computing device to class everyday.
 You might be researching information online, reviewing work you have done, or actively building models of systems together.
 This device can be a computer, a tablet, or a phone.
 You can also partner up with folks because we will use them in groups. *If you need a computing device brought to class for you or your group mates to use, let me know.
 I will organize for some small collection of laptops if we need it.*

 **In-Class:** We will have some short lectures about topics or concepts; some of those will be in-the-moment as needed.
 The idea is that you are developing a basic understanding through readings and videos, practicing using those new ideas with me and with your classmates in class, and then applying what you are learning to new ideas.
 So, we will also use a variety of in-class activities that help you construct an understanding of a particular topic or concept.
-These will not be collected or graded, but we will discuss the solutions in class. *I will not post solutions for these activties as we have no exams or quizzes.*
+These will not be collected or graded, but we will discuss the solutions in class. *I will not post solutions for these activities as we have no exams or quizzes.*

+## "Homework"

+**Worked Problems:** We will spend much of our time learning specific techniques and approaches to use withh many different kinds of problems and models.
+Your "weekly" homework will be to select a particular example where the method or model applies, and work that problem yourself.
+You will need to explain your approach and findings on paper or in a notebook.
+You will turn in seven of eight of these worked problems. *I will not post solutions for these problems as we have no exams or quizzes.*

 ## Projects

 **In-class Projects:** The class is designed to support your independent research into ideas that you are excited about.
 So in-class projects are meant to equip you with the knowledge and practice to learn new things for your projects.
 These in-class projects will be short demonstrations of models that you complete in groups.
 We will circulate around the room and check on you and your group's progress and understanding.
 At the end of the class period, we will share the results of the in-class project and discuss any sticking points.
-These in-class activites will not be graded, but they will be essential for your out-of-class projects.
+These in-class activities will not be graded, but they will be essential for your out-of-class projects.

 **Out-of-class Projects:** For this class, we anticipate 6 projects to be turned in roughly every 2-3 weeks, with a weeklong turn-in window (see calendar).
 Except for the first project, up to 3 of these projects can be completed as partner projects.
 Partner projects are subject to a different grading rubric that evaluates collaborative efforts and increases the expectation for other areas compared to an individual project.
 A preliminary rubric appears here, but we will define these collectively after the first project.